erasmus-without-paper/ewp-specs-architecture/README.md

 with HTTP 4xx response, and when it MUST respond with the HTTP 200?

  * Sending an unknown or non-existing entity ID is NOT a bad request.
-As we already know, this may mean that that a new entity has been created, or deleted.
+As we already know, this may mean that a new entity has been created, or deleted.
 In particular, it's also possible that it has been created *and* deleted - both in a matter of milliseconds.
 The receiver MUST treat this as a valid change notification (and respond with a HTTP 200 response).